 If you fail to provide personal information

 Where we need to collect personal information by law, or under the terms of a contract we have with you and you fail to provide that information when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
-In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.
+In this case, we may have to cease the provision of a product or service you have with us, but we will notify you if this is the case at the time.

 How is your personal information collected?

 We use different methods to collect information from and about you including through: